anisahnurokt/TetrisGameFinalCSIP/README.md

 Final Project CSIP

-We make a tetris game for this project, enjoy it!
+I make a tetris game for this project, enjoy it!
 Thank You! ^^

-Best Regards
--Anisahnur Oktaviany (IS 2019)
--Cani Riski Bate'e (IS 2019)
--Intan Rizki Radityani (IS 2019)